Portpatrick and Wigtownshire Joint Railways: Topography

 A remarkable engineering structure on the line is the Big Water of Fleet Viaduct, about 1 mi northeast of the former Dromore station.
 It was the largest structure on the Portpatrick Railway, being a stone viaduct of twenty spans.
 In the early years of the twentieth century, it was in danger of failing and extensive repair work was carried out from 1926, including sheathing the piers in heavy brickwork and spandrel strengthening using old rails; the repairs considerably degraded its aesthetic appearance.
 It is class B listed.
-Its nearby sister ‘Little Water of Fleet viaduct’ was demolished for a RAF exercise ordered by Winston Churchill in 1946.
+Its nearby sister ‘Little Water of Fleet viaduct’ was demolished for an RAF exercise ordered by Winston Churchill in 1946.

 On the Stranraer to Portpatrick section, a three-span viaduct was necessary to cross the Piltanton Burn near Lochans; it had 36 ft 9 in spans with a height of 73 ft.

 The gradients on the Portpatrick Railway main line were severe: gently undulating from Castle Douglas to New Galloway, they then formed a stiff climb at 1 in 80 to Loch Skerrow, the alternately falling and rising at 1 in 76 to the summit at Gatehouse of Fleet.
 There was then an unbroken descent of 6+1/2 mi at 1 in 80 to near Palnure.
 A less constant climb then led to a summit near milepost 40 between Kirkcowan and Glenluce, then falling at a ruling gradient of 1 in 80 nearly to Challoch Junction.
 From Stranraer there was a stiff continuous climb at 1 in 72 to a summit at Colfin, at an elevation of 326 ft above sea level, then a descent at 1 in 80 to Portpatrick.